stroiman/go-dom/README.md

   - Which "objects" should I expose from Go to v8? and where should the functions live?
 The objects themselves, or should I create prototype in Go code?
 (I think I _should_ make prototype objects)
+- You have knowledge of the whatwg IDL, and what kind of code could be auto-generated from the IDL
 - You have experience working with the v8 engine, particularly exposing internal objects to JavaScript (which is then External to JavaScript).
   - In particular, if you've done this from Go.